Heroin Detox Center at Windward Way

 Heroin Addiction Treatment, the Windward Way

 At Windward Way, you’ll see the difference both our committed staff and also our dually accredited program make to create a real change for men, 18 to 45.
 In fact, the life of recovery our staff champions is only exceeded by the care we take to put an end to your addiction to heroin.
-Since we are well-acquainted with as many addiction types that men grapple with, you also can feel confident that you will be attending the most informed, highest value heroin rehab center that exists for young adults.
+Since we are well-acquainted with as many addiction types that people grapple with, you also can feel confident that you will be attending the most informed, highest value heroin rehab center that exists for young adults.
 What’s more, we employ all the latest and most effective treatment modalities to confront a heroin addiction and stop it in its tracks.

 A heroin detox doesn’t have to be an uncomfortable experience.
 Instead, Windward Way alumni frequently share that the time they spent at our comfortable detox facility was just the new beginning they needed to begin to embrace long-term recovery.